 Effect on relevance

-While Dynamic Re-Ranking can be a powerful tool in tweaking your relevance, you don’t want it to interfere with the relevance you’ve already set up.
-For this reason, Dynamic Re-Ranking kicks in after the engine has computed the textual relevance of your results and has applied your custom ranking.
+While AI Re-Ranking can be a powerful tool in tweaking your relevance, you don’t want it to interfere with the relevance you’ve already set up.
+For this reason, AI Re-Ranking kicks in after the engine has computed the textual relevance of your results and has applied your custom ranking.
 If you use Rules to pin or hide specific records, the engine applies them after Re-Ranking, so that they keep working as expected.
 The engine applies all other Rules before Re-Ranking.
 This means Re-Ranking can override Rules that boost and bury categories.

 Re-Ranking doesn’t take effect if you enable Personalization and Algolia has enough data to personalize the search.
 If there’s not enough data to personalize a search, for first-time users, for example, Re-Ranking kicks back in.
-The engine doesn’t apply both Personalization and Dynamic Re-Ranking concurrently.
+The engine doesn’t apply both Personalization and AI Re-Ranking concurrently.

 In summary, the engine applies the relevance strategies in this order: